Helene (moon)

-Helene /ˈhɛləniː/ is a moon of Saturn.
+Helene /ˈhɛləniː/ is a natural satellite of Saturn.
 It was discovered by Pierre Laques and Jean Lecacheux in 1980 from ground-based observations at Pic du Midi Observatory, and was designated S/1980 S 6.
 In 1988 it was officially named after Helen of Troy, who was the granddaughter of Cronus (Saturn) in Greek mythology.
 Helene is also designated Saturn XII (12), which it was given in 1982, and Dione B, because it is co-orbital with Dione and located in its leading Lagrangian point.
 It is one of four known trojan moons.